a-bautista/mydashboard_tasks/README.md

 There is NO need to type in the credentials of your db in the django app because heroku manages this automatically (this applies for creating an app with a container and via Git).

+### Debugging your tables:

+Below you will find the main tables that you need to work on.
+`select * from pg_catalog.pg_tables where tableowner <> 'postgres';`

+# Creating the tables manually (not necessary because when you make the migrations and then apply the changes, they will be reflected automatically)

-# create the table task based on the models.py file (notice the name must be task_task to make this working):
+## create the table task based on the models.py file (notice the name must be task_task to make this working):

 `create table task_task(id serial, responsible text, task text, category text, status text, initial_date date, ending_date date);`

-# table for the user points
+## table for the user points
 `CREATE TABLE TASK_USER_POINTS(id serial, points text);`

-# table for the customized User model
+## table for the customized User model

 `CREATE TABLE ACCOUNTS_ACCOUNT(EMAIL TEXT, USERNAME TEXT, FIRST_NAME TEXT, LAST_NAME TEXT, SCORE FLOAT, PASSWORD varchar, LAST_LOGIN TIMESTAMP, DATE_JOINED TIMESTAMP, IS_ADMIN BOOLEAN, IS_ACTIVE BOOLEAN, IS_STAFF BOOLEAN, IS_SUPERUSER BOOLEAN, ID SERIAL);`

-# alter the table task_task for changing the responsible to username
+## alter the table task_task for changing the responsible to username

 `ALTER TABLE TASK_TASK`
 `RENAME COLUMN responsible TO username_id;`